ShobhitManiar/GROOT-Gpt-based-Robot/README.md

  # GROOT: G***pt based*** RO***b***OT

 GROOT, an innovative middleware that harnesses GPT's prowess to facilitate human-robot interaction through natural language instructions, translating them into executable API-level commands.
+GROOT capitalizes on auto-regressive code generation, offering nuanced control and rapid deployment.
+Utilizing OpenAI's Whisper, a speech-to-text model, the system is designed to be language-agnostic and intuitive.

 <div align="center">